tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Shopping cart plugins/Salesforce.md

 {{% alert title="Important" color="warning"%}}

-You must run these commands in the Salesforce Storefront Base repository before building the PayU cartridge.
+You must run these commands in the <a href="https://github.com/SalesforceCommerceCloud/storefront-reference-architecture" target="_blank">Salesforce Storefront Base repository</a> before building the PayU cartridge.

 {{% /alert %}}

-5. In the same directory where you downloaded the source code, create a file named dw.json with the following structure:
+5. In the same directory where you downloaded the source code, create a file named **`dw.json`** with the following structure:

 ```json
 {